marmelab/ra-supabase/packages/ra-supabase/README.md

 # ra-supabase

-This package provide a dataProvider, an authProvider, hooks and components to integrate [Supabase](https://supabase.io/) with [react-admin](https://marmelab.com/react-admin) when using its default UI ([ra-ui-materialui](https://github.com/marmelab/react-admin/tree/master/packages/ra-ui-materialui)).
+This package provides a dataProvider, an authProvider, hooks and components to integrate [Supabase](https://supabase.io/) with [react-admin](https://marmelab.com/react-admin) when using its default UI ([ra-ui-materialui](https://github.com/marmelab/react-admin/tree/master/packages/ra-ui-materialui)).

 It leverages [ra-supabase-core](https://github.com/marmelab/ra-supabase-core) and [ra-supabase-ui-materialui](https://github.com/marmelab/ra-supabase-ui-materialui).

-In particular, this package provide components around Supabase authentication with the following workflow:
+In particular, this package provides components around Supabase authentication with the following workflow:

 1. You invite users from the Supabase Admin page.
 2. Users can use the invite link they received by email.